IBM-Security/verify-operator/docs/Design.md

 The operator controller is pretty simple.
 It will just:

 1. Start the HTTP server;
 2. Watch for IBMSecurityVerify custom resource requests.
-When a new custom resource is created the operator will simply validate that the specified tenantSecret field corresponds to a known secret, and that the secret contains the required fields.
+When a new custom resource is created the operator will simply validate that the specified clientSecret field corresponds to a known secret, and that the secret contains the required fields.
 The required fields include: `client_id`, `client_secret`, `discovery_endpoint`.

 A custom resource will look like the following: